-Attention: Precertification is required for all hospital admissions except for medical emergency, maternity admissions, and as required by Federal law.
-You can find more information about this in the Medical Necessity and Precertification section of this booklet.
+Attention: Precertification is required for all hospital admissions except for medical emergency, maternity admissions, or if prohibited by Federal law.
+The plan will only pay for care that is medically necessary and not investigational, as determined by us.
+The definitions of medical necessity and investigational are found in the Definitions section of this booklet.

-SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Inpatient First 365 days of care during each confinement in a general hospital or psychiatric specialty hospital (combined in-network and out-of-network) Lower Member Cost Share: 100% of the allowed amount, subject to a \$550 daily inpatient facility copayment beginning with the 1st day through the 5th day Higher Member Cost Share: 100% of the allowed amount, subject to a \$950 daily inpatient facility copayment beginning with the 1st through the 5th day 50% of the allowed amount, subject to a \$1,500 inpatient admission deductible Inpatient Days of confinement in a general hospital or psychiatric specialty hospital extending beyond the 365-day benefit maximum 80% of the allowed amount, subject to the calendar year deductible Mental health disorders and substance abuse services: 100% of the allowed amount, no deductible or copayment 50% of the allowed amount, subject to the calendar year deductible Mental health disorders and substance abuse services: 50% of the allowed amount, no deductible or copayment
+SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Inpatient First 365 days of care during each confinement in a general hospital or psychiatric specialty hospital (combined in-network and out-of-network) Lower Member Cost Share: 100% of the allowed amount, subject to a \$700 daily inpatient facility copayment beginning with the 1st day through the 5th day Higher Member Cost Share: 100% of the allowed amount, subject to a \$1000 daily inpatient facility copayment beginning with the 1st through the 5th day 50% of the allowed amount, subject to a \$1,500 inpatient admission deductible Inpatient Days of confinement in a general hospital or psychiatric specialty hospital extending beyond the 365-day benefit maximum 80% of the allowed amount, subject to the calendar year deductible Mental health disorders and substance abuse services: 100% of the allowed amount, no deductible or copayment 50% of the allowed amount, subject to the calendar year deductible Mental health disorders and substance abuse services: 50% of the allowed amount, no deductible or copayment